 Goofygen is an Indian chess content creator who became one of the fastest-growing chess influencers on Instagram, reaching 1 million followers within just a few months.
+Everyone knows him as Goofygen, but his real name is Sudhershun Asokan.
 What makes his rise unique is that he did not come from a professional chess background.
 Instead, he turned casual chess, humor, and memes into a highly engaging content format that appealed even to people who had never played chess before.

 Early Days: Chess Started as Fun, Not Competition